aminjalali-research/MRI-DICOM-BIDS-Analysis/EEG.md

   EDFExport -s path/to/study -t path/to/my_template.xml -o path/to/output_dir

 ```
--s <study> points to your recorded study folder.
+-s <study> points to the recorded study folder.

 -t <template> allows using a template (likely JSON or XML) to specify header contents and event inclusion.

-With a custom template, you can remove or anonymize patient name, ID, DOB, etc.
+With a custom template, one can remove or anonymize patient name, ID, DOB, etc.

--edfplus is a quick export using default settings; it'll include whatever default fields are defined (which likely include demographics).
+-edfplus is a quick export using default settings, including whatever default fields are defined (which likely include demographics).

 If you care about anonymization, you should create or use a template that excludes personal identifiers.

 Without -t, EDFExport won't know how to omit or include metadata fields.

--EDFExport anonymization: Template structure depends on Natus’s definition (likely XML/JSON); unfortunately it's undocumented publicly.
+EDFExport anonymization: The template structure depends on Natus’s definition (likely XML/JSON); unfortunately, it's undocumented publicly.
-Template may include fields like <PatientName>, <ID>, <DOB>, <Annotations> which you can blank.
+The template may include fields like PatientName, ID, DOB, and Annotations, which you can blank.

 PyEDFlib – A well-maintained Python library for reading and writing EEG in European Data Format (EDF/EDF+).
-While it doesn’t read Nicolet/Natus proprietary
-files, it is commonly used to convert and save data to EDF once the data is loaded in Python.
-PyEDFlib’s high-level interface supports easy EDF export and
-even built-in anonymization functions.
+While it doesn’t read Nicolet/Natus proprietary files, it is commonly used to convert and save data to EDF once the data is loaded in Python.
+PyEDFlib’s high-level interface supports easy EDF export and even built-in anonymization functions.
 For example, pyedflib.highlevel.anonymize_edf() will overwrite patient-identifying header fields (like patient name
 or birthdate) with dummy values.

 --------